Parliamentary.ai

 Overview

-This bill amends the Prisons (Interference with Wireless Telegraphy) Act 2012, allowing the Secretary of State to authorize public communications providers to interfere with wireless telegraphy in prisons and similar institutions to prevent or detect the use of prohibited items.
+This bill amends the Prisons (Interference with Wireless Telegraphy) Act 2012, allowing the Secretary of State to authorise public communications providers to interfere with wireless telegraphy in prisons and similar institutions to prevent or detect the use of prohibited items.

 Description